May 14, 2018

 We can move forward and make the best of it.
 We can get better, stronger, and smarter every day.

-We can watch; we can practice; and when we are ready, we can enjoy the things we once feared.
+We can watch; we can practice; and when we are ready, we can enjoy the things we may have once feared.